hms37/starwars/README.md

-# Workstride
+# Starwars

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.
+This is project displays about the characters and their history and legends in Starwars.
+Features used in this project are modularity advantage of Angular, Typescript, CSS preprocessors, various ways of component communication and Observables, Pagination, reusable components and services.

 ## Development server